Jump Ahead To:

 What’s Happening in Louisville

 Lousiville has plenty of regular and yearly events, like their Street Faire, music concerts in the parks, and winter Parade of Lights.
-Their 32 miles of trails throughout the town and gorgeous Coal Creek Golf Course keep residents happily active.
+Their thirty two miles of trails throughout the town and gorgeous Coal Creek Golf Course keep residents happily active.
 And their Historical Museum plans programs and offers exhibits about the area’s past.

 Schools in Louisville